IHE/ITI.PDQm/input/pagecontent/ITI-78.md

 **Case 4**: The Patient Demographics Supplier is not an authority for one or more of the domains specified per Section [3.78.4.1.2.4](#domainpop).

-There are two different acceptable return results.
+There are two acceptable responses.
 The preferred response is a `HTTP 404` to indicate that the domain is not recognized, but it is acceptable to respond with a `HTTP 200` with the results available (0..*).

 An OperationOutcome Resource is returned indicating that the patient identity domain is not recognized in an `issue` having: